 9 Ask your employer, or call AultCare, if you have questions about your coverage or responsibilities.

 This is a stated period of time during which premium may be paid after the due date to keep the plan in force.
-If you are not receiving an advance premium tax credit, and you have paid at least one full month’s premium during the benefit year including the latest payment period, we will offer a 30 day grace period before terminating your coverage back to the last day through which coverage was paid.
+If you are not receiving an advance premium tax credit, and you have paid at least one full month’s premium during the benefit year including the latest payment period, we will offer a 30 day grace period prior to terminating your coverage back to the last day through which coverage was paid.

-If you are receiving an advance premium tax credit, and you have paid at least one full month’s premium during the benefit year including the latest payment period, we will offer a 3 month grace period before terminating your coverage.
+If you are receiving an advance premium tax credit, and you have paid at least one full month’s premium during the benefit year including the latest payment period, we will offer a 3 month grace period prior to terminating your coverage.
 If payment is not made in full for the outstanding balance by the end of the 3 month grace period, your coverage will be terminated back to the last day of the first month of your grace period.

 We will do the following during your grace period:

 1. Pay all appropriate claims for services provided to you or Your Dependents during the 1st month of the grace period;

 2. Deny all appropriate claims for services provided to you and Your Dependents during the 2nd and 3rd months of the grace period.

 4. Notify the Exchange that you have not paid your Premium.